top of page

 [ NOTE FROM THE FILMMAKERS ]

 As a group of predominantly white filmmakers telling the stories of a diverse range of people, we recognize the need for a highly thoughtful and ethically responsible approach to this documentary.
-The relationship between production and “subjects” is established immediately with the presence of a camera, making it essential to avoid spectacle and any sense of a savior complex, which is crucial to preserving the integrity of this project.
 Our role, as a resourced entity intruding into the lives of immigrant families in the U.S., demands that we consciously distance ourselves from a Western-centric perspective.
 This requires uncovering and addressing implicit biases that could influence storytelling and hinder the building of genuine empathy.

-Although we believe this story is relevant on a national scale, as filmmakers, we have a deep connection to the Columbus community.
-As a result, Central Ohio will be the primary geographical placement of this story.
-This will allow us to authentically engage with the challenges and triumphs faced by those affected by socioeconomic challenges in our community.
-This local perspective enriches our storytelling, ensuring we represent the voices of our participants with sensitivity and accuracy.
+Although we believe this story is relevant and applicable on a national scale, as filmmakers, we have a deep connection to the Columbus community.
+As a result, Central Ohio will be the primary geographical placement of this story and in partnership with Festa, a non-profit organization dedicated to ending generational poverty through 3-Generation Family ESL programs.
+This localized perspective not only enriches our storytelling, ensuring we represent the voices of our participants with sensitivity and accuracy, but also allowed us to truly highlight and authentically engage with the challenges and triumphs faced by immigrants with limited english proficiency.

 [ FESTA ]

-Festa is a Christian non-profit based in Columbus, Ohio serving individuals in suburban poverty through two flagship programs: 3-Generation English as a Second Language classes and free Summer Lunch Camps to feed and care for the children of these families.
-Read our annual report here or visit our website for more information on our 3-Generation Family ESL program.
-If you are interested in starting a 3-Generation Family ESL program in your community visit Festa's website below to learn more.
+Festa is a Christian non-profit based in Columbus, Ohio serving individuals in suburban poverty through their flagship program: 3-Generation Family English as a Second Language classes.
+Read their annual report here or visit their website for more information.
+If you are interested in starting a 3-Generation Family ESL program in your community, click the button below to get connected.

 Festa ESL 3 Generation ESL program